Code-switching: Cantonese and English

-Filipino and English
+Tagalog and English

-Code-switching between English and Tagalog (Filipino), as well as English and other native languages, is very widespread in the Philippines.
+Code-switching between English and Tagalog, as well as English and other native languages, is very widespread in the Philippines.
 Known generally as Taglish, it has become the de facto lingua franca among the urbanized and/or educated middle class.
 It is largely considered the "normal acceptable conversation style of speaking and writing" in informal settings.
 It is so widespread that a non-native speaker can be identified easily because they predominantly use pure Tagalog, whereas a native speaker would switch freely with English.

 Roger Thompson's research it suggests that the interactions between Tagalog and English depend on what is taking place.
 In the classroom teachers prefer students to use English.
 When in media the Philippines tends to prefer using Tagalog over English but in smaller social interactions people use their local dialect over both.

 According to the linguist Maria Lourdes S. Bautista, there are two contrasting types of code-switching in the Philippines: deficiency-driven and proficiency-driven.
 Deficiency-driven code-switching is when a person is not competent in one language and thus has to switch back to the language they are more familiar with.
 This is common among younger children, as in the example below given by Bautista: